Why does the moon seem to follow me? | EarthSky.org

 For a technical explanation explaining why the moon seems to follow, click here.

-Bottom line: When you’re in a car, the moon seems to follow you, because the moon is so distant relative to earthly objects.
+Bottom line: If you’ve noticed that, when you’re in a moving car, the moon seems to follow you, it’s because the moon is so distant relative to earthly objects.